-Anger is all too often precieved as a negative emotion rather than a normal and useful one.
+Anger is all too often perceived as a negative emotion rather than a natural and useful one.

-The emotion of anger is not negative; how it is recognized, recieved and managed is what needs to be given attention and space.
+The emotion of anger is not negative; how it is recognized, received and managed is what needs to be given attention and space.

 Understanding what is happening and why, is key to developing the skills in how to manage this valid emotion.

-Addiction is commonly viewed as a shamefull weakness and a choice that causes everyone pain.
-Although pain is involved, this position not only compounds the issue, it does not give space or value to what's really happening and the root cause.
+Addiction is commonly viewed as a shameful weakness and a choice that causes pain and suffering.
+Although pain is involved, this viewpoint only compounds the issue rather than give space or value to the root causes and what's really happening inside.

-When a traumatic event happens, it is how we process the event that causes the trauma within.
+When a traumatic event happens, it's how we process the event that causes the trauma within.

-This is why people will have different degrees and types of reactions to the same event.
+This is why people may react differently to the same event.